JMSL Tutorial: Hierarchies

 verse1 chorus verse2 chorus

 The example above shows a parent called mySong with four children: verse1, chorus, verse2, chorus.
-In JMSL, mySong would be a SequentialCollection, which launches its children in sequential "left to right" order.
-The mySong parent and its children would all be “Composables” in JMSL.
+In JMSL, mySong would be a SequentialCollection, which launches its children in sequential order.
+The parent and its children are all "Composables" in JMSL.